BEZEL-fA/Visible2ndStage/README.md

 ![スクリーンショット 2025-01-16 164610](https://github.com/user-attachments/assets/a5df1b12-5ec0-48c8-a86f-c1c4d84311e1)

 # How to Use
 First, the Settings screen will appear.
 After configuring the necessary items on the Settings screen, press Start, and a meter indicating Sensitivity will be displayed.
+Practice SS by referring to the sensitivity meter.

 ## Settings
 ### Select Joystick